 “As iron sharpens iron, so a man sharpens the face of his friend.”

 Without question, the divine friendship does, indeed, change us - but not by oppression.
 Rather, in essence, the redemptive process remains, first and finally, merely the process of a good friendship - doing what a good friendship does.
 Within a balanced atmosphere of love and respect, a good friendship makes us better.
 It empowers us.
 It lightens our load.
 It broadens our perspective.
 It improves our character.

 Oppression is neither required nor appropriate to attend such a friendship.
 Rather, a truly worthy and enduring friendship is always enabled simply by a deep mutual appreciation which binds hearts easily and naturally.

 And, so it is with the divine friendship.
 Through Christ, we are simply able to see a true vision of the character of our Creator.
-And through that accurate vision we are able fall in love with who we see, and happily give ourselves to share in the beauty of His character essence.
+And through that accurate vision we are able to then fall deeply in love with who we see, and happily give ourselves to share in the beauty of His character essence.

 The apostle said it this way, “But we all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory, even as by the Spirit of the Lord.”
 (Ref.
 2 Corinthians 3:18 KJV)